Best American Civil War Books

 Topic: The leadership of the Union Army’s main fighting force.

-Summary: Sears examines the Army of the Potomac’s generals, highlighting their strengths and failures.
-From McClellan’s indecisiveness to Grant’s aggressive tactics, he provides a detailed analysis of the men who led the Union’s most important army.
-The book offers valuable insight into military leadership during the war.
+Summary: Sears assesses the generals of the Army of the Potomac.
+He highlights their strengths and weaknesses.
+From McClellan’s caution to Grant’s aggressiveness, Sears offers a comprehensive look at the individuals who led the North’s premier army.
+It is a significant look at military leadership during the war.

 21. A People’s History of the Civil War – David Williams